 The reproducible mode is the default mode because it is recommended during development.
-In this mode, 2 runs on the same computer will execute the same code in the same order.
-They will also yield the same result, except if they use a time based termination and they have a sufficiently large difference in allocated CPU time.
-This allows you to benchmark new optimizations (such as a score constraint change) fairly.
+In this mode, 2 runs in the same Planner version will execute the same code in the same order.
+Those 2 runs will have the same result, except if they rely on time based termination and they have a sufficiently large difference in allocated CPU time.
+This allows you to consistently reproduce bugs.
+It also allows you to benchmark certain refactorings (such as a score constraint optimization) fairly across runs.

 The reproducible mode is not much slower than the production mode.
+If your production environment requires reproducability, use it in production too.